Leading Hip Surgery Practice

 Younger patients are increasingly presenting with ‘pre-arthritic’ symptoms such as impingement lesions and labral tears.
-These can now be treated either as open or (now in over 99% of cases) key-hole procedures allowing day-case surgery, and we hope, along with returning people to their sporting lives, we can in some cases delaying the onset of subsequent arthritis.
+These can now be treated either as open or (now in over 99% of cases) key-hole procedures allowing day-case surgery, and we hope, along with returning people to their sporting lives, we can in some cases delay the onset of symptoms and signs of arthritis.

-I have always enjoyed teaching and training, and from humble beginnings as a demanstrator in the Anatomy department in Sheffield, through Orthoapedic Lecturer at the University of Bristol (awarded Medical School teacher of the year), to a career in postgraduate medical education (junior doctors), initially as tutor for the Severn region, then as Programme director for all Orthopaedic trainees up to consultancy, and now as Head of the School of Surgery, overseeing surgical training in all specialities across the region.
-From the end of 2016, I will be chair of the CoPSS committee which oversees all surgical training delivery across the United Kingdom.
+I have always enjoyed teaching and training, and from humble beginnings as a demonstrator in the Anatomy department in Sheffield, through Orthopaedic Lecturer at the University of Bristol (awarded Medical School teacher of the year), to a career in postgraduate medical education (junior doctors), initially as tutor for the Severn region, then as Programme director for all Orthopaedic trainees up to consultancy, and latterly as Head of the School of Surgery, overseeing surgical training in all specialities across the region.
+From 2016-2018, I acted as chair of the CoPSS committee which oversees all surgical training delivery across the United Kingdom.

 I have also been fortunate enough to have run training conferences across the world (including Singapore, India, Australia, Japan, China, Russia, Thailand, and Canada), and perform live training surgery in China.

 I believe I can empathise with my patients and their desire to return to function, activity and sport through my own love of all things active and outdoorsy.
 As a junior doctor I competed in triathlon and represented Great Britain in two World Championships.
 As I’ve aged and become slower, I’ve gone longer and steadier, and am a five times ironman finisher.
-Nowadays I tend to focus on running (ultra marathons booked for 2017!) and cycling- travelling abroad when able to cycle and enjoy iconic locations.
-Swiss Alpine passes and Paris-Roubaix have been my staple for 2016.
-This was the year when I completed the country’s first Otillo swim-run event travelling all around the Isles of Scilly running in a wetsuit and swimming in my running shoes.
+With running being sidelined by injuries (not hip!), cycling is my go-to pastime – travelling abroad when able to cycle and enjoy iconic locations.
+The Pyrenees end to end (RAID), Swiss Alpine passes and Paris-Roubaix are amongst my favourites thus far.
+Recently I completed in the country’s first Otillo swim-run event travelling all around the Isles of Scilly running in a wetsuit and swimming in my running shoes.

-Nicola has been Stephen’s NHS secretary for thirteen years.
+Nicola has been my NHS secretary for sixteen years.
 Super efficient, approachable and reassuring, Nicola makes the patient experience smooth and user friendly.
+My rock!

-Along with my colleagues in the leading Bristol Hip Group, I work with Vicky Hillman my secretary and PA.
+Along with my colleagues in the leading Bristol Hip Group, I work with Sally Payne my secretary and PA.